Top Platforms for Real-Time Audio Streaming and AI Features

 The platform integrates voice AI technologies like Krisp for background noise cancellation, ensuring clean, intelligible audio even in chaotic environments.

-Daily also supports automatic speech recognition (ASR) through seamless integration with transcription services and AI models, enabling real-time voice-to-text functionality.
+Daily also supports ASR through clean integrations with transcription services and AI models, enabling real-time voice-to-text.

 With features like Daily Bots and LLM integrations, developers can also prototype conversational AI apps that enable intelligent voice interactions.